nodejs/citgm/README.md

 For example:

 ```
-citgm-dockerify -t lodash -lv iojs@tatest lodash
+citgm-dockerify -t underscore -lv iojs@latest underscore
 ```

-If successful, this will create the `citgm-lodash` docker image, which can then be run using:
+If successful, this will create the `citgm-underscore` docker image, which can then be run using:

 ```
-docker run citgm-lodash
+docker run citgm-underscore
 ```

 You can automatically run the docker image after creating using the `-r` command line switch.

+Note: because of some weirdness in the way docker establishes the base cwd when building an image, it's best to run `citgm-dockerify` from an empty directory.
+The tool will generate the Dockerfile and artifacts it needs, build the image, then delete the temporary files.

+Also, there's one known issue with regards to using custom scripts in the docker image.
+Namely, they may not work.
+I'll be debugging that issue shortly.

 ### Additional Notes: